How do you buy a cricket kit yourself? Most searched products | ExBulletin

 Step 1:

-Bat: Depending on your requirements, you should choose a cricket bat in your budget.
+Bat: Depending on your requirements, you will need a cricket bat within your budget.
 For example, if you’re looking for a bat to use for a shorter-sized game, you should go for a good quality, lightweight bat.

 After considering your budget and the size of the game, you should start looking for a bat with better performance.
 For example, it is made from Kashmiri willow, is lightweight and is perfect for both power hitting and defensive play.